barrygithub/cloudformation-s3-website/README.md

 * Fork the repo.

 ## Start the project
-The project is started with the regular node commands.

 1. Upload template through Cloudformation console to start.
 2. When prompted in event viewer, verify certificate with Certificate Manager and Route53.